What a sad pickle.

 So, what about those reviews for Hospodi or Panihida?

-Well, RMR will give it some time until the situation becomes a bit less nasty, and until we secured proper copies of the records.
-The crew gave both a thorough listen, though.
-And both albums did not really impress us as the debut did.
+Well, RMR wanted to give it some time until the situation becomes a bit less nasty, and until we secured proper copies of the records.
+But the mills of justice grind slowly and we decided to release them finally.
+Just click on the links below to have a read.

 Panihida – in a certain way – copies from the first record in style and theme.
 With a rough and somewhat unfinished appearance, and that is a real pity.
 But – yet again – this does not come as a real surprise.

 Hospodi, in turn, gets you a more traditional Black Metal offering.
 Something that we heard before somewhere, from the vast unholy lands that were already conquered time and again.